cubelify/cubelify-docs/docs/overlay/getting-started/initial-setup.md

 :::caution

-If you've installed the app through Snapcraft on Linux, you'll not be able to use it with a log file placed in a hidden directory or outside your home directory.
-Unfortunately by default both the default Minecraft launcher and most clients use such a location.
+If you've installed the app through Snapcraft on Linux, you won't be able to use it with a log file placed in a hidden directory or outside your home directory.
+Unfortunately, by default, the default Minecraft launcher and most other clients use such a location.

-As a workaround, you can either change the log file's location in your launcher or client's settings, or [install the app using the AppImage](/overlay/getting-started/installation/linux-portable) instead.
+As a workaround, you can either change the log file's location in your launcher/client's settings, or [install the app using the AppImage](/overlay/getting-started/installation/linux-portable) instead.

 :::